vuongducphuong/documentation/content/applications/productivity/discuss/overview/get_started.rst

    :alt: View of the preferences page for Leansoft Discuss

 | By default, the field is set as *Handle by Emails* making messages, notes, and notifications where
   you were mentioned or that you follow, to be sent through email.
-By choosing *Handle in Odoo*, they are shown in the *Inbox*.
+By choosing *Handle in Leansoft*, they are shown in the *Inbox*.
 | Messages can then be *Marked as Todo*, *Replied*, or *Marked as Read*.